johnperry-math/AoC2023/More_Detailed_Comparison.md

    -- and so forth
 end Read_Input;
 ```
-I could forget to handle it.
-Worse, if this is library code, clients might never be aware the exception could occur!
+If an error occurs, I could forget to handle it.
+Worse, a client subprogram might never realize the exception could occur!
 And I certainly *have* forgotten to handle it in cases where it occurs.

-SPARK's handling of exceptions is more sophisticated, but I'm not familiar enough with it to comment at this time. (**Look into this.**)
+Spark's handling of exceptions is more sophisticated, but I'm not familiar enough with it to comment.

 ## Case Study 2: Modularity and generics